Early Muslim conquests: Berber

-The Berber peoples of North Africa had often served as a federates (auxiliaries) to the Byzantine Army.
-The Berber forces were based around the horse and camel but seemed to have been hampered by a lack of weapons or protection, with both Byzantine and Arab sources mentioning the Berbers lacked armour and helmets.
+The Berbers of North Africa had often served as foederati (auxiliaries) in the Byzantine army.
+Berber forces were based around the horse and camel but seemed to have been hampered by a lack of weapons or protection, with both Byzantine and Arab sources mentioning the Berbers lacked armour and helmets.
 The Berbers went to war with their entire communities, and the presence of women and children both slowed down the Berber armies and tied down Berber tribesmen who tried to protect their families.

 Turkic

 The British historian David Nicolle called the Turkic peoples of Central Asia the "most formidable foes" faced by the Muslims.
-The Jewish Turkic Khazar khanate, based in what is now southern Russia and Ukraine, had a powerful heavy cavalry.
-The Turkic heartland of Central Asia was divided into five khanates whose khans variously recognized the shahs of Iran or the emperors of China as their overlords.
+The Khazar Khaganate, based in what is now southern Russia and Ukraine, had a powerful heavy cavalry.
+Central Asia was divided into five khanates whose khans variously recognized the Shahs of Iran or the Emperors of China as their overlords.

 Turkic society was feudal with the khans only being pater primus among the aristocracy of dihquans who lived in castles in the countryside, with the rest of Turkic forces being divided into kadivar (farmers), khidmatgar (servants) and atbai (clients).
 The heavily armored Turkic cavalry played a significant role in influencing subsequent Muslim tactics and weapons; the Turkic peoples, who were mostly Buddhists at the time of the Islamic conquest, later converted to Islam and came to be regarded as the foremost Muslim warriors, to the extent of replacing the Arabs as the dominant peoples in the Dar al-Islam (House of Islam).

-Visigoth
+Visigothic

-During the migration period, the Germanic Visigoths had traveled from their homeland north of the Danube to settle in the Roman province of Hispania, creating a kingdom upon the wreckage of the Western Roman Empire.
+During the migration period, the Germanic Visigoths had traveled from their homeland north of the Danube to settle in the Roman province of Hispania, creating a kingdom upon the ruins of the Western Roman Empire.
 The Visigothic state in Iberia was based around forces raised by the nobility whom the king could call out in the event of war.
 The king had his gardingi and fideles loyal to himself, while the nobility had their bucellarii.
 The Visigoths favored cavalry with their favorite tactics being to repeatedly charge a foe combined with feigned retreats.

-The Muslim conquest of most of Iberia in less than a decade does suggest serious deficiencies with the Visigothic kingdom, though the limited sources make it difficult to discern the precise reasons for the collapse of the Visigoths.
+The Muslim conquest of most of Iberia in less than a decade does suggest serious deficiencies with the Visigothic Kingdom, though the limited sources make it difficult to discern the precise reasons for the collapse of the Visigoths.